 Change Number 1 Line number in P.O.
-Existing Code Reference New Code Reference Proposed Change Summary Description 2 4.
+Existing Code Reference New Code Reference Proposed Change Summary Description 2 Number ' Reference Reference 4.
 For certain qualifying exigencies related to military service covered by the federal Family and Medical Leave Act, 29 U.S.C.
 Sec.
 2601 et seq.; or 5.
 Any qualifying reason under the federal Family and Medical Leave Act, 29 U.S.C.
 Sec.
-2601 et seq. ((4.))
-B. ((The)) Qualifying family members ((is)) include the employee's spouse or domestic partner, the employee's child, a child of the employee's spouse or domestic partner, the parent of the employee or the employee's spouse or domestic partner, the employee or the employee's spouse or domestic partner, the employee or the employee's spouse or domestic partner, the parent of the employee's spouse or domestic partner, the 2.
-The reason for the leave is one of the following: a. the birth of a son or daughter and care of the newborn child, or placement with the employee of a son or daughter for adoption or foster care, if the leave is taken within twelve months of the birth, adoption or placement; b. the care of the employee's child or child of the employee's spouse or domestic partner whose illness or health condition requires treatment or supervision by the employee; c. the care of a family member with a serious health condition; or d. any qualifying reason under federal family and medical leave law, 29 U.S.C.
+2601 et seq. ((1-)) B. ((The)) Qualifying family members ((is)) include the employee's spouse or domestic partner, the employee's child, a child of the employee's spouse or domestic partner, the parent of the employee or the employee's spouse or domestic partner, or an individual who stood in loco parentis to the employee or the employee's spouse or domestic partner((;-and 2.
+The reason for the leave is one of the following: a. the birth of a son or daughter and care of the newborn child, or placement with the employee of a son or daughter for adoption or foster care, if the leave is taken within twelve months of the birth, adoption or placement; b. the care of the employee's child or child of the employee's spouse or domestic partner whose illness or health condition requires treatment or supervision by the employee; c. the care of a family member with a serious health condition; or d. any qualifying reason under federal family and medical leave law, chapter 49.78 RCW.
+B-)) C. King County family and medical leave may be taken intermittently to the same extent permitted under federal ((and state)) family and medical leave laws. ((C.1-)) D. King County family and medical leave shall run concurrently with leave ((under 29 U.S.C.
 Sec.
-2601 et seq., or state family and medical leave law, chapter 49.78 RCW.
-B.)) C. King County family and medical leave may be taken intermittently to the same extent permitted under federal ((and state)) family and medical leave laws. ((C.1.))
-D. King County family and medical leave shall run concurrently with leave ((under 29 U.S.C.
-Sec.
-2601 et seq., and chapter 49.78 RCW,)) taken in conjunction with an occupational injury or illness for which the employee is receiving workers' compensation wage replacement payments, and any other leaves ((that are)) available under federal or state law to the extent permissible by law. ((2.
+2601 et seq., and chapter 49.78 RCW,)) taken in conjunction with an occupational injury or illness for which the employee is receiving workers' compensation wage replacement payments, and any other leaves ((that are)) available under federal or state law to Description 2 the extent permissible by law. ((2.
 When leave is taken for the serious health condition of the employee in conjunction with an occupational injury or illness for which the employee is receiving workers' compensation wage replacement payments, the leave shall run